Supreme leader says Iran won't negotiate with US | Politics

 Iran's Supreme Leader Ayatollah Ali Khamenei said Friday his country will not negotiate with the United States because America would only use talks for propaganda purposes.
 The Trump administration has said it is willing to talk with Iran "with no preconditions," but that the U.S. will continue its campaign of pressure against the Islamic Republic.

-Trump has maintained that the deal needs to be renegotiated because it didn't address Iran's ballistic missile program or its involvement in regional conflicts.
+Trump has maintained that the deal needs to be renegotiated because it didn't address Iran's ballistic missile programme or its involvement in regional conflicts.
 The other signatories to the nuclear deal — Germany, France, Britain, China and Russia — have been struggling to keep it alive.
-Khamenei said the U.S. wants Iran to give up its nuclear program, defense facilities and regional authority at the negotiating table.
+Khamenei said the US wants Iran to give up its nuclear programme, defence facilities and regional authority at the negotiating table.

 Tehran has yet to release any official statistics about the scale of the unrest, though in June the government acknowledged that security forces shot and killed protesters.
 A lawmaker said 230 people were killed in the anti-government protests..